judhi/forehead/README.md

   - Repeat the obve with other libraries

 # Running
-- Copy any of the .ino file in this repository and paste it on your Arduino IDE.
+- Copy any of the _.ino_ sketch file in this repository and paste it on your Arduino IDE.
-  Available files:
+  Available sketches:
-  - forehead_fusion	Reading MDX90614 + Ultrasonic (Sensor Fusion), output to OLED, LCD, Buzzer
+  - _forehead_fusion.ino_	Reading MDX90614 + Ultrasonic (Sensor Fusion), output to OLED, LCD, Buzzer
-  - forehead_lcd	Reading from MLX90614 and output to LCD with i2c
+  - _forehead_lcd.ino_	Reading from MLX90614 and output to LCD with i2c only
-  - forehead_oled.ino	Reading from MLX90614 and output to Serial + OLED
+  - _forehead_oled.ino_	Reading from MLX90614 and output to Serial + OLED	only
-  - forehead_serial.ino  Reading from MLX90614 and output to Serial port only
+  - _forehead_serial.ino_  Reading from MLX90614 and output to Serial port only
 - Compile and upload to Arduino